-Our location in the Old Town Medical Arts Building allows us to serve our patients and families with ample designated handicapped parking, wheelchair accessible elevator, and patient access to River View Fitness – a public gym fully equipped for cardiovascular and strengthening exercise.
+Our location in the Old Town Medical Arts Building allows us to serve our patients and families with ample designated handicapped parking, and wheelchair accessible elevator.

 We are proud of both the historical significance, and the environmentally responsible characteristics of our building.